elitak/nixos-infect/README.md

 ## Restoring configuration

-First import a file `hydra-keystore.enc` to server's `~/` dir.
-The file is encrypted and password protected as it contains all the security credentials required to configure Hydra.
+First import a file `hydra-keystore.enc` to server's `~/` dir (e.g. use SCP).

+This file is encrypted and password protected as it contains all the security credentials required to configure Hydra.
 It will be securely erased after successful creation of Hydra.
 The file itself and encryption password can be obtained from Service Ops, or created from `hydra-keystore-template` and encrypted using command:
 ```
 openssl enc -aes-256-cbc -salt -in hydra-keystore-template -out hydra-keystore.enc
 ```

+*Note: If creating a new `hydra-keystore-template` with different credentials, you will likely need the assistance of one of our hydra devops to switch the keys in `holo-nixpkgs`*

 Once `hydra-keystore.enc` is in place run
 ```bash